Church school

 How as a Church School we build our school community – our Vision and Christian Values

-Our Vision for our School expresses our aspiration to provide, in a manner appropriate to the 21st Century, an education for our children which fulfils those terms on which the School was founded.
 The basis of our ethos is our three chosen Christian Values of love, respect and courage.
 Our aim is that those Values should underpin all aspects of school life – the way the children are educated, how their potential is fulfilled, the behaviour of everyone in the school community, and the example and standards for life which are set.
 All the children in the School know these Values – they are foundations for living a rich, caring and purposeful life.

 Our connection with the parish church